IST356M001SP25/assignment-02-BraydenDawson/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me improve my ability to parse text data and work with JSON files.
+I learned how to extract package details, calculate total units, and handle errors efficiently.
+It improved my understanding of Python's string manipulation and file operations.
+Overall I enjoyed the assignment, and thought it was a good way to practice with parsing data.